chrisbennett-Bene/AdminThemeTweaker/README.md

 Text colors, borders, tints, input backgrounds and all manner of things will automatically change.
 In addition to the automatically generated tints and colors, values can also be specified if desired.

 ## How is it different from other Processwire Admin themes and stylers?
 By design, Admin Theme Tweaker is a little different from the impressive range of quality Admin Theme stylers and Admin Styles already available for Processwire.

+It is an addition to - not a replacment for -  the default styles, using the Cascading part of CSS.

+You do not need to touch a Compiler/CSS/LESS/SCSS or spend time scratching your head wondering where to find and how to overwrite the default CSS.
+We've already invested the head-scratching time needed to do that stuff. :checkered_flag: :relieved:

 Apart from a wide range of available customisations to complement the automatically generated contrast options, Admin Theme Tweaker is specifically designed to ensure ongoing hassle-free updating of the Processwire core: